haiwen/seafile-docs-ko/deploy_windows/upgrading_seafile_windows_server.md

 - Right click the file `upgrade_3.0_3.1.bat`
 - Choose "run as administrator"

-If you're using MySQL, you need to manually upgrade the database yourself.
+If you're using MySQL, you need to manually upgrade the database yourself:

 - Go to the folder seafile-server-3.1.y/upgrade/sql/3.1.0/mysql/
 - If there are a file `ccnet.sql`, run it with the `ccnet-db` database